Saukang0607/Leetcode-Challenge/README.md

 # Leetcode-Challenge
-A sandbox where I practise (or play) DSA
+A sandbox where I practise (play) DSA